-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Aura).
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management also to manage regulatory risks included recycling earthworks materials from our site at Augustine Heights to our site at Pallara.
+The reuse of this material reduced GHG emissions, diverted material from landfill, and increased the site level above regulatory requirements for flood resilience.
 Uncertainty surrounding new regulation There has been a moderate level of uncertainty regarding environmental regulation in Australia, in particular regarding a price on carbon.
-This creates uncertainty in the market as it is unclear whether or not a carbon price will be re-instated at a later stage due to international pressures.
-This uncertainty presents financial risks surrounding our operational costs and the costs of Stockland's future developments.
-Increased operational cost Up to 1 year Direct About as likely as not Low It is difficult to estimate costs accurately as it would be dependent on the proposed legislative change and the required response.
+This creates uncertainty in the market as it is unclear whether or not a carbon price will be re-instated Increased operational cost Up to 1 year Direct About as likely as not Low It is difficult to estimate costs accurately as it would be dependent on the proposed legislative change and the required response.
 In regard to a price on carbon, this would lead to increased operational costs.
-As an indication, when a carbon price was introduced in Australia in FY13 (later withdrawn), we estimated that this led to a 10% increase in our annual electricity costs.
-Maintain a close watch on, and work with industry bodies to influence emerging policy and regulation which may impact our operations.
-No additional cost - this is a core responsibility of our Stakeholder Relations team.
+As an indication, Monitoring of regulation and continued collaboration with industry bodies to influence emerging policy and regulation which may impact our operations.
+No additional cost, as this is a core responsibility of our Stakeholder Relations team.